 To cover the costs of repairs and maintenance of the properties, the management of tenancies and loan repayments of the original costs of the buildings

 We review rents once a year in line with these policies.
 Any changes come into effect from the first Monday in April.
+Please contact us if you would like to see a copy of our Rent Setting Policy.

 Service charges cover the cost for communal facilities.